opus1993/pubrepo/content/post/2021-08-27-data-evangelist-part-17/index.md

 If people love Excel, self-serve can be a OneDrive folder of regularly updated CSVs.
 If they love MS Teams, self-serve could be web-hook alerts posted to curated chat channels.
 If drag-and-drop tools aren’t well adopted because people feel overwhelmed by them, self-serve can be a handful of well-organized dashboards that answer the most common questions.
 If people constantly request metrics, self-serve can be a query interface into a metrics layer.
 If analysts don’t want to rebuild messy analytical work as BI dashboards, self-serve can be a few tightly-governed tables and a bit of education on how to write basic statements in SQL.

 So often, as data teams, we chase the self-serve experience that we think we’re supposed to build.
-We should be more critical of that, and chase the self-serve experience that makes our customers feel most at home.
+We should be more critical of that assumption, and chase the self-serve experience that makes our clients feel most at home.

 ----
 ## Enterprise Data Skills Training

 Let's come full circle then on skills development and what individuals need to know to grow organizational capabilities.

-Step 1 is sponsoring vibrant communities of practice where practitioners meet frequently and share what they have learned, at any level.
+Step 1 is sponsoring and engaging communities of practice where practitioners meet frequently and share what they have learned, at any level.
 Yes, the goals include making Excel users into better Excel users.
 Making the small jumps to topics like SQL and data visualization are so much easier with an MS Teams book club or MS Teams chat room support network.
 Generally speaking, open source tools are free and accessible and available immediately to anyone.
-Create something simple like a Shiny App or R Markdown document.
+Create something simple like a Shiny App, an R Markdown document, or an AngularJS animated graphic.
 Share it.
 Get feedback.

 Consider joining the [R4DS community](https://www.rfordatasci.com/) on Slack.
 The resource is free.
 They offer channels that serve as help desks, birds-of-a-feather industry conversation rooms, and chapter-a-week virtual book clubs.

+Read.
 I curate [a list of useful books, courses, and expert blogs](https://jimgruman.netlify.app/post/education-r/).
 Most are free.
 These could be departure points for your own learning journey, starting from any point.
 My hope is that you take and copy sections for sharing with your own community of practice.

 On-line programs like [DataCamp](https://learn.datacamp.com/) and [many others](https://github.com/Chris-Engelhardt/data_sci_guide) are self-paced and not expensive.
-In my case, I found myself needing to craft my own copies of what I had just done to retain or find the resources later.
+In my case, I found myself needing to journal on what I had just done to retain and find the resources later.
 Be aware that some of the material is stale.

 [Coursera](https://www.coursera.org/specializations/jhu-data-science)'s catalog is broader.
-The Roger Peng / Jeff Leek / Brian Caffo series alone has an enrollment of 438,000+.
+The Roger Peng / Jeff Leek / Brian Caffo series on data science has an enrollment of 438,000+.
 Some of it is re-purposed college lecture media.
 Google also offers a new [professional Data Analytics credential](https://grow.google/certificates/) through Coursera, and the material is fresh and very relevant.
 Google Collab is a nice cloud compute resource for teaching, and for those that want a sandbox to try concepts, Google owns Kaggle.

 Matt Dancho's [Business Science](https://www.business-science.io/) is very good.
 It's hosted on the Teachable platform.
 His focus is very much on solving immediate business challenges.
 I am currently subscribing to his weekly "Learning Labs Pro" and Python materials.